 by Joshua Davies, Programme Manager for Transforming the Private Rented Sector

 Do you want to see change for renters?
-Tweet this article with the hashtag #RentersAreWaiting, or join the campaign on the Renters Reform Coalition website.
+Tweet about this article with the hashtag #RentersAreWaiting, or join the campaign on the Renters Reform Coalition website.